Please Tell Us Your City

 The Honda Brio, a Hatchback from Honda, was launched in India in Oct 2016.

-Brio competes with Renault Kwid, Maruti Suzuki Celerio and Tata Tiago NRG in India.
+Brio competes with Maruti Suzuki Celerio, Renault Kwid and Tata Tiago in India.
 Please check following table for Honda Brio model list.

 Brio Model Price Key Specs